June 8 to June 27, 2020

 - Visiting Student Tuition: $3,387

-- Lodging and Administrative Fees: $2,950 which includes housing in double occupancy hotel rooms, breakfast every day, travel within Europe, site visits and regional field trips.
+- Lodging & Administrative Fees: $2,525 which includes housing in double occupancy hotel rooms in Berlin, breakfast every day in Berlin, travel within Europe including the excursions and travel/flight from Lille to Berlin.

 - Registration fee: $75